Paradeluxe/Praditor/README.md

 ![audio2textgrid.png](instructions/audio2textgrid.png)

-Praditor works for both single-onset and multi-onset audio files without any language limitations.
+Praditor works for both single-onset and multi-onset audio files without any language limitation.
 It generates output as PointTiers in .TextGrid format.
-To get a better performance, you can also adjust parameters in the Dashboard.

  - Onset/Offset Detection
  - Silence Detection

+To get a better performance, Praditor can also allow users to adjust parameters in the Dashboard.

 ## From Authors
 If you have any questions in terms of how to use Praditor or its algorithm details,